YongshengPan/foreground-fisher-vector/readme.txt

-This simplified program is only used for understanding the paper "Sufficient Fisher Vector: Make Fisher Vector More Powerful".
+This simplified program is only used for understanding the paper "Foreground Fisher Vector: Encoding Class-Relevant Foreground to Improve Image Classiﬁcation".
-We'll further publish our full program if this paper is accepted.
+You are not allowed to share with anyone else.

 Runtime Environment:
 MATLAB 2017 or later with C++ compiler.